gregcaporaso/qdr-issue14/README.md

 [![DOI](https://zenodo.org/badge/11339/gregcaporaso/qdr-issue14.svg)](http://dx.doi.org/10.5281/zenodo.16901)

-# Greengenes 85% OTU PyNAST alignment appears to be a suitable replacement for the Greengenes Core Set template alignment for use with PyNAST.
+# Non-peer-reviewed analysis: Greengenes 85% OTU PyNAST alignment appears to be a suitable replacement for the Greengenes Core Set template alignment for use with PyNAST.

 This analysis and discussion arises from notes I put together while working on biocore/qiime-default-reference#14.